mini retreats

 Resting here is not an end in itself, but part of a gradual inward turning.

-why movement is included
+why somatic attunement is included

 how this differs from standard sound baths